 For just 55,000 miles plus $53 and taxes and fees, you can fly round trip from Seattle to Tokyo.
 You’ll be flying on Delta for this sweet spot — but you’ll be getting this price by booking your flight through their partner, Virgin Atlantic.
-If you leverage some transfer bonuses — like the 30% one Chase has right now for Virgin Atlantic, you can get it for even less!
-If you transfer just 39,000 points to Virgin Atlantic from Chase Ultimate Rewards, you’ll end up 55,000 Virgin Atlantic miles — enough for a round trip to Tokyo.
 Even better, I will show you a trick to find availability on these easily.

 What makes this a sweet spot?